How to Build Relationships Working Remotely [10 Tips to Create Trust]

 Setting aside a regular, unstructured Zoom call can also do wonders for your remote team connectivity.
 Schedule a monthly water-cooler video conference just to catch up or discuss news headlines, recipe swaps, the latest show, or anything else.

 In-person get-togethers and company retreats are important ways to keep a distributed workforce connected.
-Depending on everyone's comfort level, schedule several in-person meet-ups throughout the year that are conducted as safely as possible in the ongoing pandemic.
+Budget allowing, schedule several in-person meet-ups throughout the year so your remote team members have a chance to meet each other face-to-face.

 In-person meet-ups also allow you to schedule team-building sessions and other activities selected especially for the occasion.